jpsypek/backend-pickups/README.md

 # Sportster

-Sportster is an online resource to create and view all pick-up sports that are happening in your area.
+Sportster is an online resource to create and view all pick-up sporting events that are happening in your area.
 This application was built with React and the Google Maps API utilizing a RESTful API built with Ruby on Rails and a Postgres database.

 ## Getting Started